EwilsonS/Evan_Wilson_JavaS1/README.md

 **_6/14/2019_**    [`Top`](https://github.com/EwilsonS/Evan_Wilson_JavaS1#top)  <a name="poly"></a>

 _Polymorphism_
+  - **Polymorphism** is the ability of an object to take on many forms.
+The most common use of polymorphism in OOP occurs when a parent class reference is used to refer to a child class object. `Any Java object that can pass more than one IS-A test is considered to be polymorphic.`
   - many formed
   - derived types are base types
   - The type will determine what methods are available.
   - recall the "is-A' relationship.
 A developer is not always a team Lead but a TL is always a dev.

 **Retrospective**
   - H)